 The US Metric Association (USMA), Inc., is a national non-profit organization that was founded in 1916.
-USMA advocates completing the US conversion to the International System of Units, known by the abbreviation SI(ess-eye) and also called the metric system.
+USMA advocates completing the US conversion to the International System of Units, known by the symbol SI (ess-eye) and also called the metric system.
 The process of changing measurement units to the metric system is called metric transition or metrication.

 What’s New: Updated Information by Date

 2018-02-03: Special Announcement: USMA/Blake Family Foundation Metric Awards.

 2017-12-25: PDF of the 2018-January/February issue of Metric Today is now available online for USMA members.

 2017-10-25: PDF of the 2017-November/December issue of Metric Today is now available online for USMA members.